 Continued economic growth is expected in the region over the next 20 years, with GDP averaging 4.4 percent growth annually.
 As income levels rise, Asia Pacific is set to become the largest air travel market in the world.
 In 2033, approximately 48 percent of global traffic will be to, from, or within the region.
 More than 100 million new passengers are projected to enter the market annually.
 By way of perspective, London Heathrow handles 70 million passengers and Atlanta 95 million annually.

 To accommodate growing demand, the region will need 13,460 new airplanes, valued at $2,020 billion.
 By 2033, the fleet will be three times larger than it is today.
 Fast-growing LCCs and rapid traffic growth within the Asia Pacific region drive a need for 9,540 single-aisle airplanes.
 LCC market share in Asia is expected to grow from 15 percent today to 24 percent in 2033.
 Network carriers, the mainstay of international long-haul air transportation, will help drive demand for 3,570 widebody airplanes.

-Air cargo plays a critical role in the region's economy, transporting goods over difficult terrain and vast stretches of ocean.
-Some of the world's largest and most efficient cargo operators are located in Asia.
-Air cargo will grow 5.9 percent per year during the next 20 years.
-Carriers within the region are expected to take 330 new freighters, with an additional 450 conversions.
+Air cargo also plays a crucial role, transporting goods over difficult terrain and vast stretches of ocean.
+Many of the world's largest and most efficient cargo operators are located in Asia.
+The region's air cargo will grow 5.5 percent per year.
+Carriers in the region are expected to take 360 new production freighters and 530 converted freighters.